-Below are the participants in our Summer Research Internship program and a brief description of the research they are conducting.
-More to come throughout the summer!
+Below are the participants in our 2014 Summer Research Internship program and a brief description of the research they conducted.

 Research: Atrazine is one of the most commonly used herbicides in the U.S. While effective on target plants, it has been associated with harmful effects on non-target organisms such as humans.
 Atrazine is a frequent contaminant in groundwater and produces several metabolites.
 To determine if Atrazine metabolites induce acute toxicity in non-target humans cells, human liver cell proliferation assays will be performed.